-Click here for the route on Google Maps!
 Note: Google does not recognize the walking path from the Skofja Loka Castle to the Nun’s Church or the alley and stairs that connect Spodnji trg to Mestni trg.
-To follow our route exactly, use the directions in the post.
+To follow our route exactly, use the directions above.

 Guests staying overnight in Ljubljana have several options when it comes to accommodations.

 During our visits to Ljubljana, we stay in Airbnb Apartments.
-(Not already a member of Airbnb?
-Use this link to create an account and save money on your first stay!)
 We find that Ljubljana holiday apartments often have more space than hotels – and the added benefit of a kitchen.
-And, they are usually more affordable than hotels, too.
+And, they are often more affordable than hotels, as well.

 However, for those who prefer staying in traditional accommodations, there are many hotels to choose from in – or close to – the city center.
 Check out these top-rated hotels (based on guest reviews!) for your upcoming trip: Hotel Cubo, Adora Hotel or the classy Grand Hotel Union.

-Ljubljana is a walkable city…but only if you have the right travel shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
+Don’t forget to pack a pair of lightweight and comfortable travel shoes for your trip.
 I (Sarah) have traveled with these shoes by Columbia and Reef.
 Kris prefers wearing these shoes by Merrell.

-We’re certain you’ll be snapping tons of photos during your trip.
+We’re certain you’ll be snapping tons of photos during your trip to Slovenia.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 Map, Guidebook & Day Pack

-It’s easy to get turned around in any foreign city…and especially Ljubljana!
+It’s easy to get turned around in any new destination!
 Make sure to have a good city map and/or guidebook before arriving.
 You will also want a great day bag to organize and secure all your essential everyday travel items!

-We want to know: Have you taken a day trip to see the sights in Skofja Loka, Slovenia?
+We want to know: Have you taken a day trip from Ljubljana to see the sights in Skofja Loka, Slovenia?
 How did you explore the city?
 Tell us in the comments!